Lorelie Rozzano is a guest blogger for Vertava Health.

 When I went to treatment I learned addiction used my pain against me.
 It fed on it, twisted it, corrupted it, poisoned me with it and made me toxic.

 I didn’t know I was sick.
 I just knew I loved the way I felt when I was high, and I hated being sober.
 I didn’t like reality.
 I wanted other people to deal with my problems.
 The more they did for me, the more I expected them to do for me.
 Addicted persons feel in control when they’re using.
 Non-addicts feel out of control.
 Without help or intervention, addicted individuals will spiral downward until they come to the terminal stage of this disease.
 Then it’s jails, institutions, or death.
 But there is another option.
 RECOVERY!
 Learn how to deal with your pain.
 Find out why it’s there and get help for it.
 Start the healing process.
 This is crucial, for without the right help you will simply trade one addiction for another.
-12-step meetings and working the steps is a start, but I would recommend an accredited treatment center with a psychiatrist and doctor on staff who specialise in addiction and counsellors with a master’s degree.
+12-step meetings and working the steps is a start, but I would recommend an accredited treatment center with a psychiatrist and doctor on staff who specialize in addiction and counselors with a master’s degree.
 You will learn more and change more, about yourself in two short months – than you will learn and change in years, doing it through meetings.

 Regardless of HOW you do it, you can’t do it alone.